ChainArgos/dashargos-research/basics/upgradeable_proxy.md

 ## Tornado Cash ![](https://miro.medium.com/v2/resize:fill:36:36/2\*CE0d\_LiVIbqYH7PzIpRToQ.png)

 [Here](https://etherscan.io/address/0xb541fc07bc7619fd4062a54d96268525cbc6ffef#code) is a Tornado Cash mixer contract.
 You can read the code there on etherscan.
 Sometimes, if a given proxy conforms to EIP-1822 or a different standard, etherscan can help us out.
-Other times, like here, where the proxy implementation is non-standard we need to read for ourselves.
+Other times, like here where the proxy implementation is non-standard, we need to read for ourselves.

 So how can we tell?
 By reading the code.
 We find a `Proxy` contract type, alongside a `BaseUpgradeabilityProxy` and `AdminUpgradeabilityProxy`.
-There are small wrapper functions which change ownership addresses, update implementation details.
+There are small wrapper functions which change ownership addresses and update implementation details.
 There is even a function:

 ```solidity
 function upgradeTo(address newImplementation) external ifAdmin {